davidstutz/superpixel-benchmark/README.md

 :ballot_box_with_check:                    | ETPS         | [Ref.](http://www.cs.toronto.edu/~yaojian/cvpr15.pdf) & [Web](https://bitbucket.org/mboben/spixel)
 :ballot_box_with_check:                    | ERGC         | [Ref.](https://hal.archives-ouvertes.fr/hal-00945893/document), [Ref.](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7025886) & [Web](https://sites.google.com/site/pierrebuyssens/code/ergc)

-### Submit an Algorithm
+### Submission

-To keep the benchmark alive, we are encouraging authors to make their implementations publicly available and integrate them into this benchmark.
+To keep the benchmark alive, we encourage authors to make their implementations publicly available and integrate them into this benchmark.
 We are happy to help with the integration and update the results published in [1] and on the [project page](http://davidstutz.de/projects/superpixel-benchmark/).

-On a higher level, integrating an implementation into this benchmark is easy:

-* Write a command line tool, preferably in C++ or Matlab, following the standards described in [Submission](docs/SUBMISSION.md).
-This is easily done by following the examples of the provided algorithms in this repository.
-* Optimize parameters on the provided training sets.
-This can be done following the examples in `lib_eval_parameter_optimization_cli`, see [Submission](docs/SUBMISSION.md).
-* Using the obtained parameters, run the algorithm on the test sets to obtain [200, 400, ..., 5200] superpixels, evaluate the results using `eval_summary_cli` and contact us to look over the results and integrate them into the plots.
+Also see the [Documentation](docs/README.md) for details.

 ## License